 There, this poor people occupy high dwelling mounds or dams that they single-handedly have raised to the highest water level they experienced.
 With their huts they have built on it, they look like sailors when water covers the surrounding land.
 But they look like shipwrecked when the water has withdrawn, and they hunt around their huts for fish that flee with the sea.

-They cannot keep cattle and feed on milk like neighboring peoples.
+They cannot keep cattle and feed on milk like neighbouring peoples.
 And, because no scrub grows in the wider area, it is impossible for them to fight with [hunt for] wild animals.
 From reed and bulrush, they weave rope to tie fishing nets.
 They collect mire by hand that they let it dry through the wind, more than through the sun.
 With this peat they heat their food and their bodies churned by the northern wind.
 They only drink rainwater, which they keep in pits at the entrances of their house.

 And these peoples speak of slavery when they are conquered by the Roman people today!
 That is indeed how it goes: fate leaves many people alive to punish them.”